ZoetropeLabs/zoetrope.io/_careers/senior-software-engineer.markdown

 date: 2017-01-12 09:02:00 Z
 ---

-## Who is Zoetrope?

-Zoetrope is a fast growing technology consultancy focusing on IoT, based in Bristol.
-We pride ourselves on being the whole package - from transistor, to 3D print, to server, to web interface.
-We work on projects both with multinationals and startups as the virtual technology team, helping to drive the specification, prototyping and implementation of the client’s product.

-Zoetrope has a platform product in the works and we’re starting to roll this out to early adopter clients in the first quarter of 2017.

-We can promise you that no two projects will be the same and that you’ll get to work with a wide variety of amazing companies, both at the R&D stage and taking products to production.

-We maintain a technology blog here: https://zoetrope.io/tech-blog.
-It's not been updated much for a while now, but should give you a flavour of some of the work we do at Zoetrope.

-## Who Zoetrope is looking for:
 We’re looking for a multi-talented senior software engineer to join our Bristol team.
-The role will involve taking the lead on
+The role will involve taking the lead on projects and directing the work of a team of developers.

 An ideal candidate will be at home with developing API’s, backends and occasionally even some front end work.